automorphism88/gentoo-overlay/README.md

 See https://github.com/trapexit/mergerfs-tools

 sys-kernel/amdstaging-sources
-Linux kernel based on the amd-staging git tree with DC/DAL support in the AMDGPU driver, plus the latest minor patch from kernel.org and the other patches from gentoo-sources (optional, controlled by USE flags).
+Linux kernel 4.9 LTS based on the amd-staging git tree with DC/DAL support in the AMDGPU driver, plus the latest minor patch from kernel.org and the other patches from gentoo-sources (optional, controlled by USE flags).
 In the version number, _pre represents the AMD git commit date and _p represents the genkernel patch number (for Gentoo patches only, since upstream patches are pulled directly from kernel.org).

-sys-kernel/mbab-sources
-Linux kernel based on M-Bab's git tree (found at https://github.com/M-Bab/linux-kernel-amdgpu) with the DC/DAL support from the amd-staging kernel.

 virtual/linux-sources
 Modified to accept sys-kernel/amdstaging-sources or sys-kernel/mbab-sources